LihiBM/timers/README.md

 ## Options for additional dev:
 - Adding a testing suite
-- Adding pagination for `getAllTimers`
+- Adding pagination for `GET/timer`
 - Making the logger save logs remotely